Building Projects w/ EBuild

 Building from Visual Studio

-Visual Studio will automatically use EBuild (hosted in MSBuild, as described in the Building with EBuild within MSBuild section, below) when building Cooper, Toffee, Island and standard .NET projects.
+Visual Studio will automatically use EBuild (hosted in MSBuild, as described in the Building with EBuild within MSBuild section, below) when building most projects.

-For some .NET sub-platforms, such as Silverlight, WInRT and UWP, using EBuild is still opt-in: the project can be "Converted to EBuild" by right-clicking the project node in Solution explorer and choosing "Converted to EBuild".
+For some .NET sub-platforms, such as Silverlight, Classic ASP.NET, and UWP, using EBuild is still opt-in: the project can be "Converted to EBuild" by right-clicking the project node in Solution explorer and choosing "Converted to EBuild".
 After conversion, these projects too will be built with EBuild hosted in MSBuild.

 Building with Train